How To Add Charts And Graphs To WordPress

 Upload CSV File From The Web

-After importing your data, make sure that all of the information is correct (if not, click on the ‘Back’ button and reupload a new data file containing the correct data), and click ‘Next‘ …
+After importing your data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file containing the right data), and then click ‘Next‘ …

-Depending on the chart or graph type you have selected, the plugin will display a number of customization options …
+Depending on the chart or graph type you have chosen, the plugin will display various customization settings and options …

 - Pie Settings – Create 3D pie charts, draw slices counterclockwise, set the text content displayed on the slice, create a “donut” pie chart, rotate the chart’s “start” angle and set the slice border color.